Chechekhins/scParadise/docs/theory.rst

 Model
 *****
 A machine learning model is a computational framework or program that has been trained to recognize patterns and make predictions based on input data.
-It is the result of applying a machine learning algorithm to a dataset, allowing the model to learn from the data and generalize its knowledge to new, unseen instances.
+Output predictions are the result of applying a machine learning algorithm to a dataset.

 Key Characteristics
 ===================

-1. Training: Machine learning models are created through a training process where they learn from data.
-During this phase, the algorithm optimizes its parameters to minimize prediction errors, resulting in a model capable of making accurate predictions.
+1. Training: Machine learning models are developed through a training process in which they learn from data.
+During this phase, the algorithm optimizes its parameters to minimize prediction errors, resulting in a model that can make accurate predictions.

 2. Types of Learning: